cloudbees/jenkins-docker-executors/README.md

-# NOTE: not ready yet.

-Docker registry is not working correctly with github groups at this time - so please be patient!

-# Jenkins in Docker
+# Run Jenkins builds that use docker

-You can run jenkins in docker:
+This is a docker image that contains Jenkins, and has the ability to run docker, itself, inside docker!
+(crazy, I know).

-    docker run -p 8080:8080  cloudbees/jenkins-docker
+    docker run -p 8080:8080 -privileged michaelneale/jenkins-docker-executors

 This will download, and then run Jenkins in a docker container - on port 8080.

 You can see your docker conatiner running with: